‘Mainacht’ Wood Sage

 1997 Perennial Plant Association Perennial Plant of the Year

 Salvia x sylvestris L. is the correct and accepted scientific name of this cultivar.
-It was named and described by Carl von Linnaeus in Species Plantarum in 1753.
+Both the genus and species were named and described as such by Carl von Linnaeus in Species Plantarum in 1753.

 I bought my first Salvia x sylvestris ‘Mainacht’ from the discount rack at Lowe’s in Greenville, Mississippi in August 2012.
 The tag said Salvia nemorosa ‘May Night’.
 I bought my second from a local Lowe’s a year after I moved back to the family farm in mid-Missouri in 2014.
 This cultivar is also marketed under the names Salvia x Superba ‘May Night’, Salvia nemorosa ‘May Night’, and Salvia sylvestris ‘May Night’.

 Salvia x sylvestris is a sterile intraspecific hybrid cross believed to usually be between Salvia nemorosa x Salvia pratensis.
 According to the Missouri Botanical Garden, some cultivars listed under Salvia x sylvestris have uncertain parentage and could be cultivars of one of the parents rather than being hybrids.
 It is also believed that hybrids under different names are actually synonymous with S. x sylvestris (S. x alpestris, S. x asperula, S. x collina, S. x superba).